kbridenhaag/indonesia.nl/src/en/visa.md

 #### Additional information

-- Single-Entry Visitor Visa (Index B211A, B211B, B211C) issued before 16 April 2022 can only be granted a  **one-time extension**  of the Stay Permit with a maximum of 60 (sixty) days.
-The applicant must apply at the immigration office and pay a Stay Permit fee of IDR 2,000,000.
+- Single-Entry Visitor Visa (Index B211A, B211B, B211C) issued __before 16 April 2022__, can still be granted 4 time extension of the Stay Permit, until a maximum stay of 180 days.
-- Single-Entry Visitor Visa (Index B211A, B211B, B211C) issued from 16 April 2022 (valid for a stay of 60 or 180 days) **cannot be granted a Stay Permit extension.**
+- Single-Entry Visitor Visa (Index B211A, B211B, B211C) issued __from 16 April 2022__ valid for a maximum stay of 60 days, can be granted a 2 time Stay Permit extension (60 days/extension), until a maximum stay of 180 days.
+- Single-Entry Visitor Visa (Index B211A, B211B, B211C) issued __from 16 April 2022__ valid for a maximum stay of 180 days cannot be granted extension of the Stay Permit
+- The applicant must apply for the Stay Permit extension at the local immigration office and pay a fee of IDR 2.000.000.
 - Foreigners or Sponsors can still apply for a Visitor Visa within the Indonesian Territory (onshore visa) through the [Online Visa Approval](https://visa-online.imigrasi.go.id/) application.

 ### 2. Temporary stay visa (12 months)